Donny-bla/segmentation-upsampler/README.md

 # Segmentation Upsampler

 This is a Python-based software for upsampling 3-dimensional segmented medical images using a mesh-based method.
-This method may be useful for reducing staircasing artifacts and increasing accuracy in medical image-derived ultrasound simulations.
+This method may be useful for reducing staircasing artifacts and increasing accuracy in medical image-derived ultrasound simulations, among other applications requiring accurate segmentation upsampling.

 ## Installation